WANT TO SAVE THIS RECIPE?

 - Make the sriracha aioli.
 Mix the mayo and sriracha in a small bowl and set aside.

 - Heat 1 tablespoon oil in a nonstick pan over medium-high heat.
-Add the sliced onion and saute until browned, about 5 minutes.
+Add the sliced onion and saute until softened, about 5 minutes.
 Reduce heat to medium-low and continue to cook until caramelized, about 20 minutes.

 - Meanwhile, heat another pan over medium heat.
 Cook sausage patties until almost done.
 Lay 1 slice cheddar per patty and cover for 45 seconds or until cheese has melted.
 Set aside and keep warm.